In association with hhdlstudycirclemontreal.org

 Change Yourself, Change the World

-This week’s inspiring video: Where Good Ideas Come From
+This week’s inspiring video: Walk for Peace

 Having trouble reading this mail?
 View it in your browser.
 Not interested anymore?
 Unsubscribe